rromannissen/rhoar-microservices-demo/README.md

 - **target-namespace**: Namespace/project in which to deploy the application.
 - **target-registry**: Registry to push the built image to.
 Defaults to the internal OCP registry (image-registry.openshift-image-registry.svc:5000).

+In order to provide both JDK and native build capabilities, two different implementations of this pipeline have been provided: *jdk-deployment-pipeline* and *native-deployment-pipeline*.
+The only difference between these two implementations is the builder image used for the Build from Source task, maven for the JDK builds and the [Mandrel](https://developers.redhat.com/blog/2020/06/05/mandrel-a-community-distribution-of-graalvm-for-the-red-hat-build-of-quarkus/) based and supported [Red Hat Build of Quarkus Native builder](https://catalog.redhat.com/software/containers/quarkus/mandrel-20-rhel8/5f43d40b73bfe598d1857c15?container-tabs=overview) image for native.

 ## Application Configuration Model